Eraviputhenthurai: St. Catherine Church

 The Catholic Church has a presence in Eraviputhenthurai.
 The village's conversion may be traced back to not later than A.D.
 1544 when St. Francis Xavier converted nearly 10,000 Mukkuvars (fishermen and women) living in thirteen villages along the coast from Pallam to Poovar.
 Immediately thereafter they pulled down their Hindu temple and idols.
 A cross was built and thatches were made for worship.
 In due course, they were converted into churches.

 In 1600, the existing Thoothoor Parish Church was brought under the Padroado.
 Thoothoor Parish came under the Diocese of Cochin.
 In 1838, St. Thomas Church, Thoothoor and other adjacent coastal Churches from Pallithura to Erayumanthurai were brought under the Diocese of Varapuzha.
 Ultimately Thoothoor was brought under the Diocese of Cochin in 1850.

 Under the Diocese of Cochin St. Catherine Church was built at Adthiyanthurai (Eraviputhenthurai).
 The Patroness was St. Catherine of Alexandria.
 The church was constructed by English missionaries.
 Later in the 19th century this village was flooded.
-The new village was named Puthenthurai (Puthen =New.,Thurai = Coastal Village).
+The new village was named Puthenthurai (Puthen = New, Thurai = Coastal Village).
 The name of the village became Santa Catherina Puthenthurai)(St catherineputhenthurai).

 In the 1860s a new Church was constructed, followed by another in 1886.
 The tower of this Church was destroyed by a storm.
 In the middle of the 20th century, Rev. Fr.
 Rayyapan Parithyal started to build another new Church.
 In 1968 Rev. Fr.
 Francis Neetany wanted to reconstruct the Altar, which was completed on 4 February 1990.
 It was blessed by Rt.
-Rev. Dr. Soosai Pakiyam.,Bishop Of Diocese Trivandrum.
+Rev. Dr. Soosai Pakiyam., Bishop of Trivandrum Diocese.

 In 2003 the tower was destroyed by a storm.
 Maintenance was started in 2003 by Rev. Fr.
 Stansilaus Theesmas and completed during the period of Rev. Fr.
 John Churchill Bas in November 2004.